PRBonn/4DMOS/README.md

 *We first create a sparse 4D point cloud of all points in a given receding window.
 We use sparse 4D convolutions from the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) to extract spatio-temporal features and predict per-points moving object scores.*

 ## Important Update
+Please also check out our latest map-based moving object segmentation pipeline [MapMOS](https://github.com/PRBonn/MapMOS).

 The current state of the repository is improved by internally aligning the scans using [KISS-ICP](https://github.com/PRBonn/kiss-icp).
-Also, the build system and pipeline are inspired from [MapMOS](https://github.com/PRBonn/MapMOS), so you can run it on most point cloud data formats.
+Also, the build system and pipeline have been updated after the release of our newer method [MapMOS](https://github.com/PRBonn/MapMOS), so you can run it on most point cloud data formats.
 If you want to reproduce the original results from the paper, this version is tagged under `0.1`.
 You can checkout by

 ```bash
 git checkout v0.1